|

 Wikidata.
 The system of storing and, particularly, finding pictures in Wikipedia could be more convenient.
 The photos are stored in a

-Commons (hopefully into a correct category) and then place it into my article.
+When I need a picture, I upload a photo I took myself to Commons (hopefully into the correct category) and then place it in my article.
 Some community members prefer to shoot perfect photos rather than write articles.
-However, finding those excellent photos in
+However, finding excellent photos in Commons can be difficult for me and others, particularly if they are labeled only in a language like Danish or Greek, or uploaded without a description.

 Here,

-items, which could be abstract concepts like love and hate or actual objects like a kitchen or a broom.
+Wikidata should help by focusing on structured data called items, which can be abstract concepts like love and hate or concrete objects like a kitchen or a broom.
 Each

 For a demonstration of Wikidata, you can go to